-- signed and sealed at the direction, and in the presence, of the donor of the power and witnessed and attested by two witnesses. - An enduring power of attorney must be signed by the donor of the power and witnessed and certified by a registered medical practitioner and a solicitor (see Enduring Powers of Attorney Ordinance (Cap.
+- A power of attorney must be either: - signed and sealed by the donor of the power; or - signed and sealed at the direction, and in the presence, of the donor of the power and witnessed and attested by two witnesses. - (Section 2, Powers of Attorney Ordinance (Cap.
+31.) - An enduring power of attorney must be signed by the donor of the power and witnessed and certified by a registered medical practitioner and a solicitor (section 5, Enduring Powers of Attorney Ordinance (Cap.
 501)).
 An enduring power of attorney is a legal instrument which allows a person, while they are still mentally capable, to appoint attorney(s) to take care of their financial matters if they subsequently become mentally incapacitated.